smit-s/Document-similarity-visualization-using-NLP-and-Elmo/README.md

 •	Run the code cells subsequently.

-•	Once the training part is finished (when the last cell completes execution), click the Refresh tab beside the Files tab.
+•	Once the inferring part is finished (when the last cell completes execution), click the Refresh tab beside the Files tab.

-•	Two new files will be displayed- doc_names.txt and embed.txt
+•	Two new files will be displayed- doc_names.txt and embeds.txt

 •	Download them and save them in a folder named cluster, along with doc_sim.py